Fast and slow pointers

 Algorithm

-2. Move the fast pointer 2 steps and the slow pointer 1 step at each iteration till termination.
+pointer 1 step at each iteration till termination. - Return the

 Complexity